etherex/etherex/etherex/WhitePaper.md

 Problems and solutions
 ----------------------

-Centralized exchanges suffer from a serious trust problem.
-A decentralized exchange solves most of these problems, but also has challenges of its own.
-We'll take a look at those in this section.
+As described above, centralized exchanges suffer from a serious trust problem.
+A decentralized exchange solves this issue, but also has challenges of its own.
+These include:

 * Possible blockchain bloat